folio-org/stripes-connect/doc/api.md

 #### A note on terminology

-Since we will be talkingh a lot about URLs in this section, to avoid confusion we must introduce little bit of terminology.
+Since we will be talking a lot about URLs in this section, to avoid confusion we must introduce little bit of terminology.
 We use _UI URL_ to refer to the URL of the user interface, which the human user can see in the URL bar of the browser -- for example,